cloudswave/hexo-deploy/README.md

     - name: Build and Deploy
       uses: solybum/hexo-deploy@master
       env:
+        HEXO_GEN: false # Don't npm install and hexo generate if HEXO_GEN is false
         PERSONAL_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         PUBLISH_REPOSITORY: solybum/solybum.github.io # The repository the action should deploy to.
         BRANCH: master  # The branch the action should deploy to.